zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

 * **Qualifications**: For your reference, ideally we look for students satisfying these criteria:
     * University: QS top 500 for Bachelor-degree university or QS top 300 for Master-degree university
-    * Grade: grade > 85/100 or rank top 25% (unnecessary for top universities)
+    * Grade: grade > 85/100 or rank top 25% (unnecessary for top university)
     * Serious research experience (ideally with publications/drafts in submission)
     * Good programming skill (Python is enough, C/C++ experience is a plus)
-    * Expertise in one EE/CS direction (ML, data analysis, algorithm, IC, EDA, computer arch, math, etc.) Ideally I hope you can teach me something in your direction.
+    * Expertise in one EE/CS direction (ML, data analysis, algorithm, IC, EDA, computer arch, math, etc.).
+Ideally I hope you can teach me something in your direction.

 * **Basic Program Information**: HKUST ranked No.34 in QS World University Rankings 2022.
 The Ph.D. program duration is typically 4 years.
 The basic monthly salary of Ph.D. students is about HKD 18K.
 Learn more about the program [here](https://prog-crs.ust.hk/pgprog/2022-23/mphil-phd-ece){: .btn--paper}.